PHARMACY (PHAR)

 Credits: 4

-PHAR 521 - PHARMACEUTICS II
+PHAR 521 - PHARMACEUTICS II: DRUG DELIVERY AND LAB

 The course focuses on physical and chemical principles relevant to the design, formulation, manufacturing, and use of pharmaceutical products such as powders, tablets, capsules, controlled delivery systems, sterile products and biopharmaceuticals.
 The properties of drug substance, non-active ingredients, excipients, and potential interactions between two entities are discussed.
 The influence of the interactions and relevance on drug product performance, stability and patient safety is highlighted.
 Related clinical outcomes relevance is discussed.